Shaifali07/LLM_Application_Practice/README.md

     Output: The meaning of the word, its translation into the specified language, and synonyms in English.
 2) Sentiment Classification with Few-Shot Learning This project uses Langchain's FewShotPromptTemplate to classify the sentiment of user reviews based on a set of predefined examples.
 The prompt template formats the input review and invokes an LLM for sentiment classification.
 Customize the examples and input to classify other reviews.
+3) Employee Assistant
+This project uses Langchain's LLMChain in combination with Groq to automate the generation of formal email responses based on various workplace issues.
+It leverages prompt templates and large language models to streamline communication tasks.